 Not only is a domain name easier for people to remember, but a domain name provides flexibility in terms of how websites are accessed on the Internet.
-For example, the BBC could decide to change the server providing its web pages (and, therefore, its IP address) without needing to change the domain name.
+For example, Facebook could decide to change the server providing its web pages (and, therefore, its IP address) without needing to change the domain name.

 DNS look-ups create a delay

 When you enter a domain name into your browser or you click a particular link, it is necessary to first translate the name into a numerical IP address so that the contents of the website can be retrieved.
 This process inevitably causes a delay in the web page being rendered although, through optimisation, this delay can be minimised.